 Don't Put it in Writing.
 Regardless of how much you hate your job, hate your boss, or hate the company, don't say it.
 Even if quitting is the best career move you've made, to date, keep it to yourself.
 Here's what to say when you quit your job.
 Your resignation letter will be placed in your employment file and it can come back to haunt you - even years after you have resigned.
 It honestly isn't worth venting.

-Do Give Notice.
+Do Give Notice When Possible.
 Unless the situation is untenable, giving two weeks notice is standard practice when resigning.
 Here are some of the reasons when you could quit without notice.
 If you want to leave sooner, it's appropriate to ask if you can leave sooner.

 Do Write a Resignation Letter.
-It's a good idea to write a formal resignation letter for your employment file.
+It's a good idea to write a formal resignation letter for your employment file even if you resign via email or on the phone.
 You don't need to say much more than you're leaving and when your last day of work will be.
 If you're not sure what to say, review these resignation letter samples for just about every resignation scenario you can think of - from formal, to heartfelt, to relocation, returning back to school, and other personal resignation situations.

 Get the Details.
 When you tell your boss or Human Resources Department that you're leaving be sure to get the details on the employee benefits and salary you are entitled to when you leave.
 Inquire about continuing health insurance coverage through COBRA (Consolidated Omnibus Budget Reconciliation Act), collecting unused vacation and sick pay, and keeping, cashing in, or rolling over your 401K or other pension plan.